piedraj/AnalysisCMS/README.md

 7. It is commit time
 ====

-This framework is intended to be used, and developed, by several people.
-If you want your changes to be shared by others, then it is commit time.
-First you should get the latest modifications in the repository, if any.
+This framework is intended to be used and developed by several people.
+If you want your changes to be shared by others, you should first get the latest modifications from the upstream repository, if any.

     git pull https://github.com/piedraj/AnalysisCMS
     git fetch upstream

-After that you should correct the possible compatibility errors, and commit your changes.
+Now you can commit any change (both from upstream/master and master) in your repository.

     git status
     git add <filepattern>
     git commit -m 'Modified'
     git push

-If there isn't any conflict left you should be able to merge with the master repository.
+If there isn't any conflict left you should be able to merge with the upstream/master repository.

     git merge upstream/master